uob-coms20007/uob-coms20007.github.io/computability/goedel.md

 some external authority larger than itself."
 Alternatively, "you cannot fix your glasses while keeping them on your nose."

-## Code transformations
+## Use-case 1: Code transformations

 It may not be entirely clear for what sort of thing one might use a Gödel numbering.
-The answer is that they can be used to compute _code transformations_.
+The answer is that they can be used to determine the computability of _code transformations_.

 Let $\textbf{Stmt}$ be the set of all While statements represented as ASTs (i.e. the mathematical counterpart of the relevant Haskell data type used to